-- Stocks and bonds are traded in perfect capital markets.
-This assumption implies, among other things, (a) that there are no brokerage costs and (b) that investors (both individuals and institutions) can borrow at the same rate as corporations. - Debt is riskless.
+- 1. There are no taxes, either personal or corporate. - 2.
+Business risk can be measured by σ{EBIT} , and firms with the same degree of business risk are said to be in a homogeneous risk class. - 3.
+All present and prospective investors have identical estimates of each firm's future EBIT; that is, investors have homogeneous expectations about expected future corporate earnings and the riskiness of those earnings. - 4.
+Stocks and bonds are traded in perfect capital markets.
+This assumption implies, among other things, (a) that there are no brokerage costs and (b) that investors (both individuals and institutions) can borrow at the same rate as corporations. - 5.
+Debt is riskless.
 This applies to both firms and investors, so the interest rate on all debt is the risk-free rate.
 Further, this situation holds regardless of how much debt a firm (or individual) uses. - 6.
-All cash flows are perpetuities; that is, all firms expect zero growth, hence have an "expectationally constant" EBIT, and all bonds are perpetuities.
-"Expectationally constant" means that the best guess is that EBIT will be constant, but after the fact the realized level could be different from the expected level.
+All cash flows are perpetuities; that is, all firms expect zero growth and hence have an "expectationally constant" EBIT, and all bonds are perpetuities.
+"Expectationally constant" means that the best guess is that EBIT will be constant, although after the fact the realized level could be different from the expected level.